 The parts of Excedrin help with headache relief.
 Acetaminophen cuts down pain and fever.
 Aspirin reduces swelling and pain.
 Caffeine makes the other parts work better.

-How Excedrin Works in the Body
+How Excedrin Works in the Body?

 Excedrin’s parts get into the blood and ease headaches.
 They lessen pain and swelling.
 They also make blood vessels smaller.
 This gives quick relief from headaches.